binsarjr/personal-assistant/prompt_ai/end_of_prompt.md

-Ini adalah tahapan akhir init prompt kamu sebelum masuk ke input kamu harus mengingat ulang rule rule sebelumnya
+This is the final stage of your init prompt before entering the input you must remember all the rules that exist

-dibawah ini adalah inputan user yang sesungguhnya:
+below is the actual user input: